kerinin/manager/README.md

 terminated and the partitions are released.
 Assigned partitions which are not assumed are acquired as they become available and processing is started.
 (Executed by all instances)
+* __Update Partitions__: When a daemon first start, it updates the partition set to match it's local definition and triggers rebalance.
+(Update executed by new instance, rebalance executed by all instances)
 * __Enter__: When an instance enters the cluster it registers itself with the cluster and executes a rebalance.
 (Executed by the instance entering the cluster)